syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Filtering.md

 The filtering operation can also be performed by using the built-in popup integrated with the filter, row and column header areas of [grouping bar](grouping-bar.md).

-While clicking on the filter icon present in the header item of row or column or filter header area, a filter popup will be opended by displaying its corresponding list of values.
+While clicking on the filter icon present in the header item of row or column or filter header area, a filter popup will be opened by displaying its corresponding list of values.
 By selecting and unselecting the required values in the list, filtering will be applied to particular header item.

 ![Filtering_img2](Filtering_images/Filtering_img2.png)